nagibyro/til/neovim/django-html.md

 to try and identify a django project or whatever.
 For now this works well for me and is simple addition to my project.

+### Update 1-19-2024
+The above configuration would end up using htmldjango for any python project.
+Which is not what I want.
+Luckily in neovim 0.9 they made the using [exrc](https://neovim.io/doc/user/options.html#'exrc') safe.
+Exrc allows you to put a `.nvim.lua` file at the root of your project and it'll be executed after you main neovim config has loaded.
+This lets you add project specific neovim configuration.
+Therefore I can move this into that file and it won't mess with other pythong projects.
+(If you do alot or exclusivily django then you may want to keep it in the global config so you don't have to copy pase every project).

 ## LSP Config
 This is great for syntax highlighting.
 This also means the html LSP server will not launch since it doesn't regonize the filetype.
 You need to add configuration to